Top 5 Secrets Why Europe Developed Faster

 It seemed impossible that the Europeans would catch up independently at that time.
 For a long time, the Chinese ships were the best, and they used to explore places around the Indian Ocean and trade with them.
 In the early 1400s, China was destroyed.
 Europe as a competing colonizer.

-If it had decided to colonize in the first place during the Ming Dynasty, the Emperor was more interested in using its fleets to trade and collect tributes to the so-called treasure.
-Fleets were made up of giant ships that could carry many men and goods.
+If it had decided to colonize in the first place during the Ming Dynasty, the Emperor would have been more interested in using its fleets to trade and collect tributes to the so-called treasure.
+Fleets comprised giant ships that could carry many men and goods.

 However, the fleets were dismantled, and the following Ming emperors focused on building the Great Wall and installing the military to face the Mongol threat in the North.
 To understand why some civilizations do better, let’s look at some factors that improve early development.